ChengQu29/ChengQu.github.io/_posts/2025-09-27-my-second-post.md

 tags: [C]
 ---

 Hey, there!
-This is my understanding of the memory ownership model, one of the key building blocks for a multi-threading high performance file sharing server.
+This is my understanding of the memory ownership model, one of the key building blocks for a multi-threading highly scalable file sharing server.

 For languages that doesn't have garbage collection mechanism, such as C/C++, following good practices can greatly reduce the possibility of running into memory safety issues.